WQgcx/wqgcx.github.io/index.md

 Here are my [lecture notes](https://wqgcx.github.io/courses/).
 Available for research and non-commercial purposes only.

-## Transport
+## Transport and Travel

 Here are my [tours of rail and air(运转报告)](https://wqgcx.github.io/transport/).
-Come, explore and enjoy the fantastic and magnificent transportation world!
+Come, explore and enjoy this fantastic and magnificent world of transport and travel!

 ## Contact Me